- August 25, 2021

 - Category: Trading Article

-As a trader, there are a few trading order types you should know and the one you use can actually make a difference in the outcome of a trade or if you even get into a trade in the first place.
+There are a few trading order types you should know and the one you use can actually make a difference in the outcome of a trade.

 Certain orders, depending on when used, can cause your position to suffer from slippage.